aditi-bhaskar/aditi-bhaskar/README.md

  * 🟨 Systems 🟨 Tiltris: tetris with a tiltable remote ([repo](https://github.com/aditi-bhaskar/tiltris))
  * 0️⃣ Web game 0️⃣ Bittle: guess the bit ([repo](https://github.com/bittlesuite/bittlesuite.github.io))

-For more on these projects (and environmental research devices, drones, a medical device, board games, and a compsci memes page!) see [my website](https://aditi-bhaskar.github.io/projects)
+For more on these projects (and environmental research devices, some chemistry, drones, a medical device, board games, and a compsci memes page!) see [my website](https://aditi-bhaskar.github.io/projects)

 What's my pfp?
 Wildflowers from Stanford's Lake Lagunita.
 In my free time I like exploring nature's beauty.
 Tangentially, I like designing & 3d printing shelves (which, logically, hold wildflowers).